maxviazov/Spring-Frameworks-/GraalVM-native-image-support.md

 ## Experimental support

-The [spring-graal-native](https://github.com/spring-projects-experimental/spring-graal-native) experimental project, created by Andy Clement, shows how it is possible to run a Spring Boot application out of the box as a GraalVM native image.
+The [spring-graalvm-native](https://github.com/spring-projects-experimental/spring-graalvm-native) experimental project, created by Andy Clement, shows how it is possible to run a Spring Boot application out of the box as a GraalVM native image.
 It could be used as a basis for a potential upcoming official support.

-## Known GraalVM issues impacting Spring

- * [#1108](https://github.com/oracle/graal/issues/1108) Class path resources can't resolve to directories - affects classpath scanning in Spring, Flyway, Webjars and probably others.
- * [#1421](https://github.com/oracle/graal/issues/1421) Built native-image for spring-boot app failing with 'caught signal 11'
- * [#1495](https://github.com/oracle/graal/issues/1495) Static field or an object referenced from a static field changed during native image generation
- * [#366](https://github.com/oracle/graal/issues/366) Classes with loops inside Kotlin coroutines fail to generate native code

 # Support in integrated technologies